SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 The pre-lab exercises (Exercise 0) are questions which must be answered before coming to the lab, with the method of your choosing, although Latex may be preferable to avoid duplicating effort with the report.

-The in-lab exercises (Exercise 1-3) are grouped into three section.
+The in-lab exercises (Exercises 1-3) are grouped into three section.
 In the first part the basic functionality of the analog front-end is tested.
 This is accomplished by implementing a script to enable the charge injection and to observe waveforms of the charge sensitive amplifier, shaper, and comparator with an external oscilloscope and/or the fast ADC on the Raspberry Pi base board.
 In the second part methods to extract analog performance parameters from the digital hit information will be developed.
 Finally, the full analog signal processing chain will be characterized as a function of shaping time and detector capacitance.

 .. admonition:: Exercise 0: Pre-lab questions